rowanmanning/rowanmanning.com/content/weeknotes/9/index.md

 description: "A week of over-eating, chopping things really small, gripping chess montages, and building hospitals."
 resources:
   - src: "christmas-cake.jpg"
-    title: "A christmas cake, decorated with heaps of royal icing that looks like snow.
-Small green trees made from pistacio paste are scattered across the top, with two wooden stags peeking around them"
+    title: "A Christmas cake, decorated with heaps of royal icing that looks like snow.
+Small green trees made from pistachio paste are scattered across the top, with two wooden stags peeking around them"
     params:
       caption: "My brother says the trees look like poos, and I'm worried about his diet now"
 ---